umputun/remark42/README.md

 _all admin calls require auth and admin privilege_

+## Privacy

+* Remark42 is trying to be very sensitive to any private or semi-private information.
+* Authentication requesting the lowest (minimal) possible scope from providers.
+All extra information returned by them dropped immediately and not stored in any form.
+* Generally remark42 keeps user id, username and avatar link only.
+None of these fields exposed directly - id and name hashed, avatar proxied.
+* There is no tracking of any sort.
+* Login mechanic uses JWT stored in a cookie (httpOnly, secured).
+The second cookie (XSRF_TOKEN) is a random id preventing Cross-Site Request Forgery
+* There is no cross-site login, i.e., user's behavior can't be analyzed across independent sites running remark42.
+* There are no third-party analytic services involved.
+* User can request all information remark42 knows about and export to gz file.
+* Supported complete cleanup of all information related to user activity.
+* Cookie lifespan can be restricted to session-only
+* All potentially sensitive data stored by remark42 hashed and encrypted.

 ## Technical details

 * Data stored in [boltdb](https://github.com/coreos/bbolt) (embedded key/value database) files under `BOLTDB_PATH`